vsrinivas/fuchsia/go/src/thinfs/README.md

-# Thinfs is Not a File System #
+# Thinfs

-thinfs is a lightweight disk management layer.
+Thinfs is a collection of disk managment utilities which can be used to build a filesystem.

+Thinfs currently includes an implementation of:
+ * FAT16 and FAT32

 ## Download Sources ##